flutter/website/hot-reload.md

 command.
 The code is updated and execution continues.

 A code change has a visible effect only if the modified Dart code is run again after the change.
 Specifically, a hot reload causes all the existing widgets to rebuild.
-Code that is not invoked during the rebuilding of the widgets are not automatically re-executed.
+Only code involved in the rebuilding of the widgets are automatically re-executed.

 The next sections describe common situations where the modified code will _not_ run again after hot reload.
 In some cases,